viveris/jnidbus/README.md

 ##### I found a bug

-Fell free to post an issue describing precisely what behavior you got and whet result you expected.
+Feel free to post an issue describing precisely what behavior you got and whet result you expected.
 If you can provide a small reproducer we will be able to get rid of this bug even faster.

 ##### How to contribute